China brain: Background

-The thought experiment
+Description

 Suppose that the whole nation of China were reordered to simulate the workings of a single brain (that is, to act as a mind according to functionalism).
 Each Chinese person acts as (say) a neuron, and communicates by special two-way radio in corresponding way to the other people.
 The current mental state of the China brain is displayed on satellites that may be seen from anywhere in China.
 The China brain would then be connected via radio to a body, one that provides the sensory inputs and behavioral outputs of the China brain.

 Thus, the China brain possesses all the elements of a functional description of mind: sensory inputs, behavioral outputs, and internal mental states causally connected to other mental states.
 If the nation of China can be made to act in this way, then, according to functionalism, this system would have a mind.
 Block's goal is to show how unintuitive it is to think that such an arrangement could create a mind capable of thoughts and feelings.